stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 #### stack_name

+The unique name of the stack.
+The *stack_name* should start with the name of the project.

 - Each stack accepts a *stack_name* variable.
-This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
+- This variable is a string that begins with a letter
+- It must contains only alphanumeric characters and hyphens.
 Characters must be in lowercase.
-It must have a maximum length of 30 characters.
+- It must have a maximum length of 30 characters.
 - The *stack_name* variable should have no default value.
-- The *stack_name* should start with the name of the project.

 #### environment

+The environment where the stack is deployed.

 - Each stack accepts an *environment* variable.
-This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
+- This variable is a string that begins with a letter.
+- It must contain only alphanumeric characters and hyphens.
 Characters must be in lowercase.
-It must have a maximum length of 10 characters.
-The content of the variable is deliberately undefined.
+- It must have a maximum length of 10 characters.
 - The *environment* variable should have no default value.

 #### variant

+The *variant* is an identifier for a specific instance of a stack.
+It is an empty string for the original or default instance of a stack.
+This enables various use cases, such as testing, blue-green deployment and disaster recovery.

 - Each stack accepts a *variant* variable.
-This is a string that begins with a letter.
-It should contain only alphanumeric characters and hyphens.
+- This variable is a string that begins with a letter.
+- It must contain only alphanumeric characters and hyphens.
 Characters must be in lowercase.
-It must have a maximum length of 10 characters.
-This enables various use cases, such as testing, blue-green deployment and disaster recovery.
+- It must have a maximum length of 10 characters.
 - The *variant* should have a default value of an empty string.
 - If you are using a Terraform workspace, the *variant* should be the name of the workspace.